-Your doctor and his or her office staff will be very helpful in your understanding what to expect when you arrive at a CarolinaEast facility.
+Your doctor and their office staff will help you understand what to expect when you arrive at a CarolinaEast facility for your inpatient care admission.
 Be sure to ask them whatever questions you may have.

-The first person you encounter is a member of our admission and registration team.
-Each staff member has been trained extensively on gathering information necessary for your visit, including address, insurance, next of kin, etc. It is critical that the information we obtain is accurate for patient safety, billing, identity theft prevention, federal and state regulations and many other reasons.
-Our staff is dedicated to maintaining patient privacy and confidentiality at all times.
-By verifying your information on each visit to the medical center, including asking for photo identification, we can significantly reduce the risk of errors and protect your identity.
-Additionally, staff members will take your photo and utilize palm reading technology to enhance your safety and identity.
-In most cases your registration process will take 15 minutes or less.
+The first person who’ll greet you at the start of your inpatient care journey is a member of our admission and registration team.
+Each qualified staff member gathers necessary information for your visit, including address, insurance, next of kin, etc. It is critical that the information we get is accurate for patient safety, billing, identity theft prevention, federal and state regulations and many other reasons.

 Preregistration (scheduled services)